EmK530/SharpMIDI/README.md

 And if you are seeking performance then please download the synth [OmniMIDI](https://github.com/KeppySoftware/OmniMIDI/releases).

+Also supports XSynth DLLs on x64 builds of SharpMIDI.

 ## Build Info

 This was programmed with .NET 6.0.